patrikpatrik/VisualStudio2026_Community_Edition_GLSL_shaders_syntax_highlighting_ONLY_FIX/README.md

 &nbsp;

 If you try adding in context keywords for GLSL such as `gl_Position, _MainTex, COLOR, Albedo, worldPos, etc..`, you'll notice that they will ***NOT*** light up.
 There's been a bug in the matching conditional statement where these certain keywords silently error out and never become highlighted.
-It's possible this been unfixed for 10+ years with Visual Studio IDE.  :bug::bug:
+It's possible this has been unfixed for 10+ years with Visual Studio IDE.  :bug::bug:

 ## *2/3* To allow all GLSL context keywords to light up, copy the rest of this portion to allow OpenGL 4.6 keywords to light up.
-Or add or remove as much as you want.
+Or add/remove as much as you want.
 ```
 "patterns": [
     {